 This is an introductory program that is not designed to prepare you for a specific job.
 However, as a graduate of this program, you will be proficient in the programming skills used in many data analysis and data science roles, including Python, SQL, Terminal, and Git.

 Learning to program Python and SQL, the main programing languages used by data scientists and analysts, is the core of this program.
-You’ll also learn specialized data libraries for Python including Pandas and Numpy, and use Git and the Terminal to share your work and learn about version control.
+If you decide to take the Programming for Data Science with Python, you’ll also learn specialized data libraries for Python including Pandas and Numpy, and use Git and the Terminal to share your work and learn about version control.
 By learning these foundational programming skills, you will be ready to advance your career in data.

 Udacity’s School of Data consists of several different Nanodegree programs, each of which offers the opportunity to build data skills, and advance your career.
-These programs are organized around three main career roles: Business Analyst, Data Analyst, and Data Scientist.
+These programs are organized around career roles like Business Analyst, Data Analyst, Data Scientist, and Data Engineer.

-The School of Data currently offers two clearly-defined career paths.
-These paths are differentiated by whether they focus on developing programming skills or not.
+The School of Data currently offers three clearly-defined career paths in Business Analytics, Data Science, and Data Engineering.
 Whether you are just getting started in data, are looking to augment your existing skill set with in-demand data skills, or intend to pursue advanced studies and career roles, Udacity’s School of Data has the right path for you!
 Visit How to Choose the Data Science Program That’s Right for You to learn more.

 No. This Nanodegree program accepts all applicants regardless of experience and specific background.

 There are no prerequisites for enrolling aside from basic computer skills and English proficiency.
 You should feel comfortable performing basic operations on your computer like opening files and folders, opening applications, and copying and pasting.